getpopper/popper/README.md

     consumed by a postprocessing script, or directly by the notebook.
     The output can be in any format (CSVs, HDF, NetCDF, etc.).

-    As part of the experiment execution, the image is generated (`fig1.png` in the example).

-  * `output.csv` is the ultimate output of the experiment and what it gets displayed in the figure.
+  * `output.csv` is the ultimate output of the experiment and what it gets displayed in the notebook.

   * `playbook.yml`, `inventory`, `vars.yml`.
-Are the files for
+Files for `ansible`.
+An
-    `ansible`.
-An important component of the playbook is that it should `assert` the environment and corroborate as much assumptions as possible (e.g. via the `assert` task). `vars.yml` contains the parametrization of the experiment.
+    important component of the playbook is that it should `assert` the environment and corroborate as much assumptions as possible (e.g. via the `assert` task). `vars.yml` contains the parametrization of the experiment.

   * `assertions.aver`.
 An optional file that contains assertions on the output data in the _aver_ language.

 ## Convention For Paper Dependencies

+Dependencies can be tracked via submodules (e.g. placed in the `vendor/` folder).

+### Executables

 For every execution element in the high-level script, there is a repo that has the source code of the executables, and an artifact repo that